jototland/stackedit_workspace/statistikknotater/bayesian.md

 &=\textrm{Cauchy}(m_0, \sigma^2r^2)
  \end{aligned}$$

 Sir Harold Jeffreys recommended Cauchy priors as a default objective prior.
+See Bartlett’s or Jeffreys-Lindleys paradox below for the reason why.

 Note that Cauchy priors are not conjugate priors, and typically Markov Chain Monte Carlo simulation is needed to get a result.

 ### Jeffreys  Zellner-Siow Cauchy prior